MitchellV3/INTP-362-Blog-2/README.md

 Last but not least, we need to add our renderer script to the HTML file, and create an element to display the data.

-This is as simple as adding both a script tag and a paragraph tag.
+This is as simple as adding both a script tag and a paragraph tag with the right id.

 ```html
 <html>